Best at dentist clear aligner system

 - Different capability

-So which clear aligner system is the best one for you?
-To help you make the right decision, we will discuss a few different clear aligner systems which are available.
+So which clear aligner system is the best one for your orthodontic condition?
+To help you make the right decision, we will discuss a few popular clear aligner systems which are available through dentist.

 DENTIST DELIVERED CLEAR ALIGNER SYSTEMS

-There are several different clear aligner systems offered by your local dentists and orthodontists.
+There are a few clear aligner systems offered through your local dentist or orthodontist.
 The chart below summarizes the strengths and weaknesses of these clear aligner systems:

-Invisalign® is the oldest of all clear aligner systems.
-Align Technology® founded Invisalign® back in 1997.
+Invisalign® is the oldest of all dentist delivered clear aligner systems.
+Align Technology founded Invisalign® back in 1997.
 Invisalign® offers several different clear aligner programs including Invisalign® Express and Invisalign® Teen.
-Invisalign® clear aligners differ from most other clear aligners in that they are scalloped around your teeth edges.
-Just like other aligner systems, Invisalign® teeth aligners move your teeth every 1 to 2 weeks until they settle into their desired final position.
+Invisalign® clear aligners differ from most other clear aligners in that they are scalloped around your teeth edges and don't cover your gum tissue.
+Just like other aligner systems, Invisalign® teeth aligners move your teeth every 1-2 weeks until they settle into their desired final position.

-ClearCorrect™ is another popular clear aligner system.
-Founded in 2006, ClearCorrect™ was acquired by Straumann recently.
+ClearCorrect™ is another dentist delivered clear aligner system.
+Founded in 2006, ClearCorrect™ was recently acquired by Straumann group.
 ClearCorrect™ offers clear aligners similar to Invisalign®.
-However, ClearCorrect™ is slightly less expensive than Invisalign® but their aligners take significantly longer to move your teeth.
+However, ClearCorrect™ are slightly less expensive than Invisalign® and their aligner system takes longer to move your teeth into their desired position.

-One of the newest entrants to the aligner industry, Even28 is different in that it offers both an dentist delivered (Even28 a-dentist) and an at home (Even28 at-home™) clear aligner program.
-Even28 manufactures their clear aligners at Smart Designs dental laboratory.
-They have been producing clear aligners since 1999.
-Unlike Invisalign® and ClearCorrect™, Even28 at-dentist™ has only one fee schedule for an unlimited clear aligner program.
-This allows your doctors to focus on aligner therapy instead of worrying about how many aligners it takes to straighten your smile.
+One of the newest entrants to the aligner industry, Even28 Clear Aligners are different in that they offer both a dentist-delivered program (Even28 a-dentist™) as well as an at home program (Even28 at-home™).
+Unlike Invisalign® and ClearCorrect™, Even28 at-dentist™ has only one fee schedule and comes with unlimited clear aligners.
+This allows your doctors to focus on aligner therapy instead of having to worry about how many aligners it takes to straighten your smile.

-Many dental laboratories across the country are also offering their own clear aligner systems.
+Many dental laboratories across the country are starting to offer their own clear aligner systems.
 These programs can be a hit and miss, as ultimately your results are only as good as the lab work itself.
-Local dental laboratories typically charge dentists a fee for each aligner they manufacture.
-Therefore, the cost of your treatment will be based upon how many clear aligners it takes to finish your treatment.
-This means if you require 10 versus 20 teeth aligners, your costs will likely double for twice as many clear aligners.
+Local dental laboratories typically charge dentists a fee for each aligner.
+Treatment cost is based on how many clear aligners it takes to finish straightening your teeth.
+This means if you require 20 aligners versus 10 aligners, your costs is likely to double for twice as many clear aligners.

-What to consider when choosing a clear aligner system?
+What to consider when choosing a dentist delivered clear aligner system?

 - Which clear aligner system they use

-- Frequency of office visits required for treatment
+- Frequency of office visits during your program

 - What's included and more importantly what's not included in your treatment

 You should also pay attention to which clear aligner system your dentist offers.
-A convenient way to research different aligner systems is to go directly to the respective website.
-Here, you can find participating dentist's profiles to learn more about each one.
-You can visit a few different clear aligner websites by clicking on the links provided below:
+A convenient way to research different aligner systems is to search through their Even28 Profile.
+Go to the clear aligner section to see which clear aligner systems your dentist offers.
+To learn more about different clear aligner systems, click on the following links to visit their website:

 Frequency of office visits

-All clear aligner systems include your complete series of clear teeth aligners.
+All clear aligner systems include your complete series of clear aligners to straighten your smile.
 However, they differ in what else comes with their clear aligner program.
 For example, Invisalign® clear aligners do not include retainers which must be purchased separately.
 Buying an extra set of Invisalign® retainers (known as Vivera® retainers) could add a few hundred dollars to your treatment expenses.
-On the other hand, ClearCorrect aligners usually include a set of clear retainers with your treatment.
-Even28 at-dentist™ offers inexpensive clear retainers as well as custom teeth whitening trays.
-Talk to your dentist to see which accessories you need and consider adding them to your clear aligner treatment plan.
+Talk to your dentist to see which dental accessories you need.
+Consider purchasing these accessories alongside your clear aligner program to save time and money.